 A deaf guy told his story in the documentary video "Unveiled Audism".
 When he was kid, he was tired of his hearing aids.
 He came up a plan to lose his hearing aids forever.
 Before a buyer came to his father's house to take the truck, he planted his hearing aids under the truck.
 When the buyer came to pick up the truck and drove away, it was a happy bye-bye!

-This is not one incidents.
+This is not one incident.
 Other deaf kids may pretend to lose them or simply lose them.
 A very common way is to turn them off while wearing them in deaf schools.
-I was one of the guilty ones.
+I was one of the guilty (truly guiltless) ones.

 Egypt-born American Nabil told me a true story in the 1990s.
 Watch the video in ASL or read a summary in English below.